Resources

 DCSA The Digital Container Shipping Alliance develops APIs used in the container shipping industry.

-Singapore Digital Oceans is an initiative launched by Singapore to define APIs for port calls.
+Singapore Digital Oceans is an initiative launched by MPA in Singapore to define APIs for port calls.

 TIC 4.0 TIC 4.0 provides some digital specifications for the terminal industry.